smithharryh/smithharryh.github.io/projects/projects.markdown

 ---

 I have added some projects I have worked/am currently working on below.
 Take a look and get in touch with any questions.
+<h3> A comprehensive review of using magnetic resonance imaging scans to detect the presence of MGMT methylation promoter in glioblastoma patients (2022) </h3>

+<i> Deep Learning, Tensorflow, Jupyter, Python, Streamlit, Pydicom </i>

+This was my masters dissertation project where I worked on the <a href="https://www.kaggle.com/competitions/rsna-miccai-brain-tumor-radiogenomic-classification"> 2021 BRaTs kaggle competition</a> to show why analysing biomarkers using mpMRIs is not possible.
+I did this by building a range of convolutional neural networks to assess their performance for identifying MGMT methylation promoter biomarker.
+I built on this by creating a proof of concept web app for clinicans to assess patient MRI scans.

+<a href="#"> Project Report - I'll publish when graded</a>

 <h3> Amazon Price Scraper </h3>